roydegeest/rakwireless-docs/docs/en-us/quick-start/rak7243c/README.md

 - Includes Pi ready 'ID EEPROM', GPIO setup and device tree can be automatically configured from vendor information.

 ::: warning
- The RAK7243C LoRaWAN® Developer Gateway is different from RAK7243 LoRaWAN® Developer Gateway .
-The RAK7243C LoRaWAN® Developer Gateway is the Cellular Version and it comes with the Cellular Pi Hat.
+ The RAK7243C LPWAN Developer Gateway is different from RAK7243 LPWAN Developer Gateway .
+The RAK7243C LPWAN Developer Gateway is the Cellular Version and it comes with the Cellular Pi Hat.
 :::